Lighthouse Family: Comeback

-The duo had planned to release their fourth album, Blue Sky in Your Head, on 3 May 2019; introduced by the single, "My Salvation", on 21 March; however, the album release was delayed until 5 July 2019.
+The duo had planned to release their fourth album, Blue Sky in Your Head, on 3 May 2019; introduced by the single, "My Salvation", on 21 March.
+The album release was delayed until 5 July 2019.
 Blue Sky in Your Head was their first album in 18 years.
 Lighthouse Family announced a multi-date UK tour commencing in November 2019.
 The album was supported with two sell-out UK tours.

 Tucker announced in June 2022 that the duo would no longer be performing together, as Baiyewu wished to focus on his solo career.